 After losing the rights to the Open Championship to ESPN last year, TNT has ensured it will hold onto the last major tournament on the golf calendar, the PGA Championship through 2019.
 That’s a long time.
 And the Cartoon Network gets a role in marketing the tournament to children.
 Check out the press release from the fine people at Turner Sports.

-AND TURNER SPORTS EXTEND AND EXPAND MEDIA AGREEMENTS THROUGH 2019 AMERICA
+PGA OF AMERICA AND TURNER SPORTS EXTEND AND EXPAND MEDIA AGREEMENTS THROUGH 2019

 Turner’s Cartoon Network Enterprises Named Youth Licensing Agent To Focus on PGA’s Presence Among Youth Fans